 One of Portland’s greatest attributes is its full four-season year.
-From the warmth and sun of summers to the brisk falls, followed by the true white Christmases, this beautiful area receives a wide range of weather changes.
-However, during those seasons, Portland weather can be susceptible to temperature swings, and while this may not seem like an issue from day to day, temperature swings can actually have an effect on your home’s siding— especially if your home has old vinyl.
+From the warmth and sun of summers to the brisk falls, followed by the true white Christmas temperatures, this beautiful area receives a wide range of weather changes.
+However, during those seasons, Portland weather can be susceptible to temperature swings, and while this may not seem like an issue from day to day, temperature swings can affect your home’s vinyl siding— especially if your home has old vinyl.

 What you may not have known when installing vinyl siding is that it can be susceptible to weather changes.
 Scientific principles tell us that objects contract as they get colder and expand as they get warmer, so a siding material that can succumb to temperature changes can manifest issues.
 No one wants a damaged exterior, so pay attention to your vinyl.
 Here are five ways that temperature swings can negatively affect your vinyl exterior.

 1. Cracked Vinyl Siding

 As the vinyl cools down in extremely cold temperatures, it contracts.
 Once the warm sun hits that cold siding, it begins to expand and can crack.
 This phenomenon makes a literal popping noise, which is one-way homeowners can recognize if their siding is splitting.
 Many people don’t recognize what this sound is and can mistake it for pests within their walls.
 If you notice small popping noises from your walls, this could be the issue.

 Cracking gives way for moisture and even pests to burrow into your home and wreak havoc.
 If you hear or see cracking in your vinyl, you should take action.

 2. Warping and Buckling of Vinyl Siding

 Vinyl has a strong susceptibility to warping and buckling.
 Once again, these issues come from the contraction and expansion of the material.
 While your vinyl can warp or buckle even with proper installation, this is usually due to an inferior job on the part of a contractor.
 However, it is a common mistake.